0xb0b1/notes-app/README.md

 ```

-* there may be some bugs in the code, if you could report it i'll be very happy
+* :warning there may be some bugs in the code, if you could report it i'll be very happy